openmainframeproject/tac/process/proposal_process.md

 ## Project Acceptance Process

-* Projects are required to present their proposal at a TSC meeting
+* Projects are required to present their proposal at a TAC meeting
-* Projects get accepted via a 2/3 supermajority vote of the TSC
+* Projects get accepted via a 2/3 supermajority vote of the TAC
 * All projects must adopt the Open Mainframe Project [Code of Conduct](code_of_conduct.md).
 * All projects agree to transfer any relevant trademarks to the Open Mainframe Project and to assist in filing for any relevant unregistered ones.
 This assignment will be reversed if the project does not remain in the Open Mainframe Project, as described below.
 Note that no patent or copyright assignment is necessary because the [Apache 2](https://spdx.org/licenses/Apache-2.0.html) license provides sufficient protections for other developers and users.
-* All projects start at the Incubation stage by default unless the TSC approves otherwise.
+* All projects start at the Incubation stage by default unless the TAC approves otherwise.